CosmicEcl07/Aetheric-Machinery/README.md

 If you wish to follow along you may do so here, this pack will be released on github as well as on curseforge in later stages of development.

 https://discord.gg/xa858BdvEJ

+Credit to Star Technology Dev Team for some scripts used in development.